Air Pollution from Sulfur Dioxide

 Sulfur dioxide (SO2) is one of a group of highly reactive gases called sulfur oxides (SOX).
 Exposure to SO2 can affect the respiratory system, especially for people with asthma.
 Studies show connections between short-term exposure and increased visits to emergency departments and hospital admissions for respiratory illnesses, particularly in populations at risk (including children, the elderly, and asthmatics).
 SOX can react with other compounds in the atmosphere to form small particles that cause or worsen respiratory disease or aggravate existing heart disease.

 The largest source of SO2 emissions is fossil fuel combustion at power plants and other industrial facilities.
 SO2 emissions also come from extraction of metal from ore and burning high-sulfur fuels in locomotives, large ships, and non-road equipment.

 National Ambient Air Quality Standards (NAAQS) for SO2

 The United States Environmental Protection Agency (EPA) issued annual and 24-hour primary (health-based) SO2 standards as well as three-hour and annual secondary SO2 standards in 1971.
 As a result of the EPA's review of the SO2 NAAQS in 1973, the secondary annual SO2 standard was revoked and the secondary three-hour standard was retained.
-In 1996, following a subsequen review of the NAAQS, the EPA retained both the annual and 24-hour primary SO2 standards.
+Following a subsequent review of the NAAQS in 1996, the EPA retained both the annual and 24-hour primary SO2 standards.

-Effective August 23, 2010, the EPA strengthened the SO2 NAAQS with a new primary one-hour standard of 75 parts per billion (ppb) (75 FR 35520).
+Effective August 23, 2010, the EPA revised the SO2 NAAQS, adding a primary one-hour standard of 75 parts per billion (ppb) (75 FR 35520).
 A one-hour standard was determined to better protect the public from exposure to high short-term SO2 concentrations, especially in communities located close to coal-fired power plants, industrial boilers, petroleum refineries, metal processing plants, and diesel exhausts.

 In setting the 2010 primary one-hour SO2 standard, the EPA revoked the annual and 24-hour primary standards for areas not previously designated nonattainment, to become effective one year after designations for the 2010 standard are finalized.
 For areas of the country previously designated nonattainment for SO2 under the 1971 standards, the annual and 24-hour standards remain in effect until state implementation plans to attain or maintain the 2010 standard are approved by the EPA.